On Supersymmetric Gauge Theories on S^4 x S^1: Localization

 where $R$ is the representation of the hypermultiplets under the gauge group, $\rho$ is a weight of $R$ and $Q=b+\frac1b$ with $b=1$.
 Here, according to \cite{HH}, we used the function $\Upsilon(x) = \prod_{n_1,n_2 \geq 0} \left(n_1+n_2+x \right) \left(n_1+n_2+2-x \right)$ to express the regularized infinite product.

 The integration variables $a_0$ is periodic, i.e. $a_0 \sim a_0 +\frac{l}{R} H_i$, and the integrand of (\ref{pf}) is indeed periodic under this.
-Taking $R \rightarrow 0$ limit, (\ref{pf}) reduces to the partition function for the theory on $S^4$ \cite{Pestun} \cite{HH} times a numerical factor.
+Taking $R \rightarrow 0$ limit with the non-vanishing classical action which gives non-trivial $q$ dependence, (\ref{pf}) reduces to the partition function for the theory on $S^4$ \cite{Pestun} \cite{HH} times a numerical factor.
 We have introduced the mass term which affects the SUSY transformation by $\langle A_5 \rangle$.
 This also enters the expression of the partition function with some shift of the mass \cite{Okuda}.